What does CCSPCA stand for? What do you do, exactly?

 Are you the only SPCA in Fresno?

-We are the only SPCA and the only animal control agency for all of Fresno City and Fresno County and the unincorporated cities within Fresno County.
+We are the only SPCA and the only animal control agency for all of the City of Fresno.
+We still provide support services to the Central Valley community.

 How many animals do you Euthanize?